gunyarakun/timezone_finder/README.md

 ## Known Issues

-The original author MrMinimal64 ran tests for approx. 5M points and this are the mistakes he found:
+The original author MrMinimal64 ran tests for approx. 5M points and these are no mistakes he found.

-All points in **Lesotho** are counted to the 'Africa/Johannesburg' timezone instead of 'Africa/Maseru'.
-I am pretty sure this is because it is completely surrounded by South Africa and in the data the area of Lesotho is not excluded from this timezone.

-Same for the small **usbekish enclaves** in **Kirgisitan** and some points in the **Arizona Dessert** (some weird rules apply here).

-Those are mistakes in the data not my algorithms and in order to fix this he would need check for and then separately handle these special cases.
-This would not only slow down the algorithms, but also make them ugly.

 ## Contact

 If you notice that the tz data is outdated, encounter any bugs, have suggestions, criticism, etc. feel free to **open an Issue**, **add a Pull Requests** on Git.

+## Credits

+Thanks to [MrMinimal64](https://github.com/MrMinimal64) for developing the original version and giving me some advices.

 ## License